 - If no coalition exists to take on this issue, then consider launching your own; convene community partners who can help schools improve attendance.

 - List of possible stakeholders

 - Sample invitation letter

+- Statements for Making the Case

 - Hold a meeting to discuss ideas and solicit buyin.
 Consider using the house party approach:

 - Host a House Party (Sample Agenda)

 - Key Messages

 - Attendance Works video

 - Sample PowerPoint

 - Use these materials and reports:

 - The Facts about Chronic Absence

 - Research summary on chronic absence

 - Research summary on early grade attendance

-- The Importance of Being in School:
+- The Importance of Being in School

-A report detailing the prevalence of chronic absence

-- Present, Engaged and Accounted For: Research documenting the effects of early chronic absence
+- Present, Engaged and Accounted For

+- Absences Add Up

 - Ideally you would provide data on the number and percent of chronically absent students in your community.
 If your district has not calculated this, then consider registering for these tools.

 - Tools for crunching your data